tanya15gupta/battle-tank-game/README.md

 # Battle Tank Game
 This is a training project using Unity's Battle Tank base artwork.
-In this project I have implemented various Design Patterns and have tried to maintain a SOLID readable code.
+In this project I have implemented various Design Patterns and have tried to maintain a SOLID, readable code.
 The Patterns and principles used in this project include:
   * Observer Pattern - Using Observer Pattern to create an Achievement System.
   * State Machine Pattern - Using State Machine pattern to create Enemy states.